snowplow/snowplowanalytics.com/_posts/2018-07-15-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 <h2 id="logging">3.
 Logging improvements</h2>

-Historically, RDB Loader provided very modest log output, showing only what steps were successfully executed.
+Historically, RDB Loader provided very concise log output, showing only what steps were successfully executed.
 Using this output for debugging purposes was quite troublesome and operators had to rely on third-party sources.

 Since this release, RDB Loader provides very detailed information about load process, in particular it adds: